UniversityOfHelsinkiCS/toskaboiler/README.md

 Please note that npm test doesn't do anything, this is intentional: testing framework is all up to you.
 I recommend looking into jest, ava and/or superbara.

+### Github actions
+There's a bare bones github actions setup at .github/workflows.
+It pushes a docker image to `toska/{{ github.event.repository.name }}`.

 ## Issues with Toskaboiler

 Send an issue if you find mistakes, problems or something to improve in Toskaboiler.